kubernetes/website/content/en/docs/concepts/overview/components.md

 {{% /capture %}}

 {{% capture body %}}
-## Master Components
+## Control-Plane Components

-Master components provide the cluster's control plane.
-Master components make global decisions about the cluster (for example, scheduling), and detecting and responding to cluster events (starting up a new pod when a replication controller's 'replicas' field is unsatisfied).
+Control-plane components make global decisions about the cluster (for example, scheduling), and detecting and responding to cluster events (starting up a new pod when a replication controller's 'replicas' field is unsatisfied).

-Master components can be run on any machine in the cluster.
-However, for simplicity, set up scripts typically start all master components on the same machine, and do not run user containers on this machine.
-See [Building High-Availability Clusters](/docs/admin/high-availability/) for an example multi-master-VM setup.
+Control-plane components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all control-plane components on the same machine, and do not run user containers on this machine.
+See [Building High-Availability Clusters](/docs/admin/high-availability/) for an example setup.

 ### kube-apiserver